Suwayomi/Suwayomi-Server-preview/README.md

 # Tachidesk-preview
-This repository hold the latest build of [Tachidesk](https://github.com/Suwayomi/Tachidesk).
+This repository holds the latest build of [Tachidesk](https://github.com/Suwayomi/Tachidesk).